Manifesto and Principles

 350 is the safe upper limit of carbon dioxide in the atmosphere, measured in parts per million, above which the planet is in a state of climate crisis.
 Our work is to reduce dangerous carbon emissions by building a grassroots movement, moving away from fossil fuels and harmful land use practices, and helping jump-start a clean energy economy–and in the process, transforming our world into a livable, joyful and just place.
 We seek to embody the following principles in our work together:

-We are part of a global movement of citizens working to solve the climate crisis.
+We are part of a global movement of people working to solve the climate crisis.
 We are global citizens organizing to transform our local communities.
 Working in solidarity across languages and continents, we form a powerful worldwide network united by our common humanity and our commitment to solving the climate crisis.

 We strive to build an inclusive and empowering movement.
 From the local to the international, we are open and receptive to new ideas and initiatives, and empower new leaders to take them on.
 From faith groups to business leaders to schools and more, we work with a diversity of groups and individuals because we urgently need everybody’s ideas and commitment to create the change we need.